-When you are buying a property overseas, you may have some questions.
-For instance, how to get a certificate of property ownership in the UAE?
+When you buy a property overseas you may have some questions.
+For instance, how does one get a certificate of property ownership in the UAE?
 How can you register your property in the UAE according to the local legislation?
-How is the property transaction information added into the UAE real estate register?
+How is the property transaction information added to the UAE real estate register?
 What is the procedure for registering real estate in the UAE?
-Can you check your property in the UAE real estate registry?
+Can you view your property in the UAE real estate registry?
 Emirates.Estate will help you answer these questions.

 - Real estate registration law in the UAE

-- How is the property transaction information added into the UAE real estate register?
+- How is the property transaction information added to the UAE real estate register?

 - Can I check my property in the UAE real estate registry

-- The procedure for registering real estate in the UAE
+- The procedure to register real estate in the UAE

 - We will help you choose the best property in the United Arab Emirates

-Let's look at the property registration legislation in the UAE, in the emirates of Abu Dhabi and Dubai.
+Let's look at the property registration legislation in the UAE in Abu Dhabi and Dubai.

-- Citizens of the United Arab Emirates are legally granted to buy a property in any part of Abu Dhabi.
-A foreigner can become the owner of residential and commercial properties in Abu Dhabi only in certain areas - the so-called investment zones.
-A national of a foreign country does not automatically become the owner of the land plot on which the purchased building stands, since this requires special permission from the Abu Dhabi Executive Council.
+- Citizens of the United Arab Emirates are legally granted the ability to buy a property in any part of Abu Dhabi.
+A foreigner can become the owner of residential and commercial properties in Abu Dhabi only in certain areas - investment zones.
+A national of a foreign country does not automatically become the owner of the land plot on which the purchased building stands since this requires special permission from the Abu Dhabi Executive Council.

-- Dubai has areas (freehold areas) where real estate can be purchased along with the full ownership right so that the property owner can rent out, gift or resell it.
-These areas include the Palm Islands, Dubai Marina, Greens, Peace Archipelago, Jumeirah Beach Resident and many others.
+- Dubai has areas (freehold areas) where real estate can be purchased along with full ownership rights so that the property owner can rent out, gift or resell it.
+These areas include Palm Islands, Dubai Marina, Greens, Peace Archipelago, Jumeirah Beach Resident and many others.

-- The Dubai Land Department maintains a temporary register where it registers all transactions for off-plan projects, and any developer is obliged to register such buildings.
+- The Dubai Land Department maintains a temporary register that registers all transactions for off-plan projects and any developer is obliged to register such buildings.
 If the building is completed then it must be registered by the same Land Department in the real estate registry.

 - According to the seventh article of Law No. 15 of 2008, if you lease a property in Dubai, you need to provide the details of your lease contract to the Real Estate Registry Office.